 During this highly precise surgery, you are placed on a heart–lung machine—a device that pumps oxygenated blood to your body—as the surgeon carefully clears the blood vessels from the inside.
 This allows blood to again flow normally through the previously blocked areas.

-Dr. Zachary Kon, surgical director of lung transplantation, brings to NYU Langone significant expertise in ex vivo lung perfusion, a process that improves the quality of donor lungs.
+Zachary N. Kon, MD, surgical director of lung transplantation, brings to NYU Langone significant expertise in ex vivo lung perfusion, a process that improves the quality of donor lungs.
 Dr. Kon is among the few surgeons in the United States who is specifically trained to perform pulmonary thromboendarterectomy for chronic thromboembolic pulmonary hypertension.

 Our lung transplant clinic is located in Manhattan at NYU Langone Medical Center, 530 First Avenue, Suite 5D.
 For additional information or to make an appointment, please call our team at 866-838-LUNG (866-838-5864), or email us at firstname.lastname@example.org.